ResearchComputing/Documentation/docs/access/allocations.md

 To apply for an allocation, you must do the following:

-1. Contact rc-help@colorado.edu for an allocation proposal template and complete the document.
-If you need assistance, please always feel free to email rc-help@colorado.edu.
+1. Contact rc-help@colorado.edu for an allocation proposal template.
+Complete this template.
+If you need assistance, please [let us know](rc-help@colorado.edu) and we would be happy to assist.
 2. Login to [RCAMP](https://rcamp.rc.colorado.edu/)
 3. Fill out some basic information about your request and create a project.
 This project is a space in which you can link multiple allocations, manage PIs, etc.
 4. After creating a project, upload the template to complete your allocation request.